-The email will be sent 24 hours before your online class begins.
-Please keep an eye out for that as it may land in your Spam folder (look for: Moodle Admin (via MECA Moodle), firstname.lastname@example.org).
+The email will be sent at least 24 hours before your online class begins.
+Please keep an eye out for the email as it may land in your Spam folder (look for: Canvas Instructure or [email protected])

 Zoom is an online video conferencing platform.
 It is free to make an account and is very easy to use.
 You will need to create a Zoom account to meet with your teacher and peers.
 Learn the ins and outs of making a Zoom account in this video:

 You will receive an email from your instructor a week or so before your class begins with details on how to access the zoom meetings and any other info you may need.